Tunnel warfare: Afghan War

 An underground war was actively pursued in the Afghan War.
 Water pipes extend under the entire Afghan territory.
 In wartime, Afghans have used these tunnels to both hide and to appear suddenly behind the enemy force.
 To clear these tunnels, Soviet troops used explosives and gasoline.
 The most famous underground base of the Mujahideen and then the Taliban was Tora Bora; this tunnel system went to a depth of 400 meters and had a length of 25 km.
-To combat guerillas in tunnels, both the Soviet Union and the United States have created special forces.
+To combat guerillas in Tora Bora, the United States used special forces.

+Osama bin Laden had in 1987 established his base near the Afghan-Pakistani border, for his Afghan Arab fighters who would later form the core of al-Qaeda.
+The base was equipped with an extensive tunnel network constructed by al-Qaeda's military chief Mohammed Atef, later one of the masterminds of the September 11 attacks.
+In May and June 1987 Soviet forces attacked the base with heavy artillery, aerial bombardment and numerous ground assaults, in the Battle of Jaji.
+In the end, the Mujahideen successfully held their complex system of tunnels and caves named al-Masada just outside the village of Jaji, near the Pakistani border, from Soviet capture.

 Bosnian War

-Between May 1992 and November 1995, during the Siege of Sarajevo in the Bosnian War the Bosnian Army built the Sarajevo Tunnel in order to link the city of Sarajevo, which was entirely cut off by Serbian forces, with the Bosnian-held territory on the other side of the Sarajevo Airport, an area controlled by the United Nations.
+Between May 1992 and November 1995, during the Siege of Sarajevo in the Bosnian Army built the Sarajevo Tunnel in order to link the city of Sarajevo, which was entirely cut off by Serbian forces, with the Bosnian-held territory on the other side of the Sarajevo Airport, an area controlled by the United Nations.
 The tunnel linked the Sarajevo neighbourhoods of Dobrinja and Butmir, allowing food, war supplies, and humanitarian aid to come into the city, and people to get out.
 The tunnel was one of the major ways of bypassing the international arms embargo and providing the city defenders with weaponry.

+The Sarajevo Tunnel is now converted into a war museum, with 20 m of the original tunnel open for tourists visit.